 Pollution — defined as the introduction of something harmful or poisonous to the environment — comes in many forms.
-From the garbage we discard to air, noise and even light pollution, please be aware of your impact on Yosemite Mariposa’s iconic flora & fauna, not to mention how it effects the experience of your fellow visitors.
+From the garbage we discard to air, noise and even light pollution, please be aware of your impact on Yosemite Mariposa County’s iconic flora & fauna, not to mention how it affects the experience of your fellow visitors.
 Adopt a Leave No Trace philosophy, which means travel lightly so no one will ever know you were there.

 Pack It In, Pack It Out.
 An oldie but goodie, this mantra is simple.
 You bring something into Nature, you pack it out.
 Never leave anything that was not created there.